-Every living thing is born a peaceful thing.
-It is the environment in which it lives that nurtures its behaviour to become aggressively competitive and conflict-ridden in its endeavour to survive and perpetuate its existence and that of its future generations amidst scarce and finite natural resources on planet Earth.
+Every living thing is born peaceful.
+It is the environment in which it lives that tempers its behavior to become aggressively competitive and conflict-ridden in its endeavor to survive and perpetuate its existence and that of its future generations amidst scarce and finite natural resources on planet Earth.
 The only sure way to avoid conflicts with others is for a human being to be able to access the basic needs for its survival and perpetuation of its existence on a sustainable basis.